LS-Lab/KeYmaeraX-release/README.md

 IntelliJ FAQ
 ============
 If, at any time, you run into problems during the compilation process in IntelliJ, check the `File->Project Structure->Modules->core->Dependencies` to make sure the appropriate files such as `SBT: unmanaged-jars` are checked.
 This is necessary for IntelliJ to find JLink.jar.
+IntelliJ keeps forgetting about it, so you may have to check repeatedly.
 If the problems persist, do `File->Invalidate Caches / Restart`.

 Front End
 =========